julianmack/Data_Assimilation/README.md

                     #for your own models/data
 ```

+## Tests
+From the project home directory run `pytest`.

 ## Getting Started
-To train and evaluate a Tucodec model on Fluidity data:
+To train and evaluate a Tucodec model (this was the best on our data) on Fluidity data:
 ```
 from VarDACAE import TrainAE, BatchDA from VarDACAE.settings.models.CLIC import CLIC